School of Medicine

 Current Research and Scholarly Interests I am a clinician investigator in the Department of Pediatrics (Gastroenterology) at Stanford University, and faculty associate with Stanford Health Policy.
 My current NIH-funded research focus is on the pharmaco-economics of inflammatory bowel disease (IBD).
 The purpose of my research endeavors is to inform clinical practice by identifying optimal, patient-specific strategies in the treatment of IBD.

 Associate Professor (Research) of Psychiatry and Behavioral Sciences (Child and Adolescent Psychiatry and Child Development)

-Current Research and Scholarly Interests The Parker lab conducts research on two core topics: 1) Biomarker discovery and therapeutic development for social impairments in animal models and in children with autism spectrum disorder and 2) The behavioral neurobiology of stress resilience and vulnerability in animal models and in patients with major depression.
+Current Research and Scholarly Interests The Parker Lab conducts research on biomarkers of, and therapeutic testing for, social impairments in animal models and in patients with social deficit disorders.

 George DeForest Barnett Professor in Medicine and Professor of Health Research and Policy (Epidemiology)

 Current Research and Scholarly Interests I am an infectious diseases epidemiologist who has done large field studies in both the US and developing countries.
 We research the long-term consequences of chronic interactions between the human host and the microbial world.
 My lab has done fundamental work establishing the role of H. pylori in causing disease and understanding its epidemiology.
 Currently, our research dissects how and when children first encounter microbes and the long term effects of these exposures on health.

 Sergiu P. Pasca